Winlink 2000 Communications

 Paclink AGW with Paclink Post Office

-Airmail 2000
+Airmail 2000 Airmail web site

-AGW Packet Engine (AGWPE)
+AGW Packet Engine (AGWPE) AGWPE web site

-The Packet Engine handles all the traffic between packet applications (Telpac, Paclink, AGW Terminal, etc.) and your TNC(s).
-Packet Engine supported applications connect to the Packet Engine and can share a single TNC and radio thus providing multiple packet services such as a APRS, a digipeater, a packet cluster, a packet mailbox.
-AGWPE can interface with a TNC or use a PC soundcard for packet.
+The Packet Engine handles all the traffic between packet applications (Telpac, Paclink, AGW Terminal, etc) and your TNC(s).
+Packet Engine supported applications connect to the Packet Engine and can share a single TNC and radio thus providing multiple packet services such as a APRS, a digipeater, a packet cluster, a packet mailbox etc. AGWPE can interface with a TNC or use a PC soundcard for packet.
 There are two versions, AGWPE (free) and Packet Engine Pro ($).
 The major difference is ease of configuration and the number of TNCs and soundcards supported.

 Local Packet Station